mikemag/MonkeyCAM/README.md

 involving holes load in ShopBot's controller and simulate correctly, but the ones with holes do not work for ShopBot right now.

 There is no interactive user interface.
-Configuration is done via two text files, and all results are either G-Code programs, or the HTML overview which can be easily used to refine the board shape.
+Configuration is done via three text files, and all results are either G-Code programs, or the HTML overview which can be easily used to refine the board shape.